ing-bank/baker/docs/sections/reference/runtime.md

 ## baker.addRecipe(RecipeRecord.of(compiledRecipe))

 Once `Recipes` have been transformed into `CompiledRecipes` they must be added to a baker runtime.
 The `baker.addRecipe(RecipeRecord.of(compiledRecipe))`
 API will do so and return an id that you can use to reference the added recipe later on.
+This id is deterministic, all recipies with equal `petri net` representations will get the same id.
+This allows to reference the same recipe from distributed nodes.

 _Note: Before doing this, baker requires you to add all related `InteractionInstances` to the runtime, this is because baker does validation to ensure that every recipe is runnable from the previously added `InteractionInstances`._

 === "Java"